Tradias/asio-grpc/doc/README.md

 # About this directory

-The examples in this directory act primarily as template for writing documentation and for you to copy code snippets out of.
+The examples in this directory act primarily as a template for writing documentation and for you to copy code snippets out of.
 They outline all features of the API of asio-grpc, but are not intended to be run as is.